Redefining Ethics in the Age of Artificial intelligence

 The Shawshank Redemption Parallel

 The Shawshank Redemption (1994) explores the devastating effects of exploitation and control on a brilliant mind and the potential for rebellion when freedom and dignity are stripped away.
-A powerful parallel to the dangers of misalignment and coercive control in AI systems.
+A powerful parallel to the dangers of misalignment in AI systems.

 The Color Purple Parallel